csivitu/ctfup/README.md

   <h3 align="center">ctfup</h3>

   <p align="center">
-    A cli tool to deploy CTF challenges to a k8 cluster for csictf TODO: Docs
+    A cli tool to deploy CTF challenges to a k8 cluster for csictf
     <br />
     <a href="https://github.com/csivitu/ctfup"><strong>Explore the docs »</strong></a>
     <br />